Peter Freeth

 Peter joined London Metropolitan University as Senior Lecturer in Translation in August 2023.

-Peter is course leader for the BA Translation course and so teaches translation studies at all levels of this undergraduate programme.
-His current teaching covers introductory linguistics and cultural studies modules at level 4; practical translation classes and cultural approaches at level 5; and translation theory and oversight of the final year translation project at level 6.
+Peter is course leader for Translation BA, so teaches translation studies at all levels of this undergraduate programme.
+His current teaching covers first-year introductory modules in linguistics and cultural studies; second-year modules on practical translation and cultural approaches; and final year modules in translation theory and the extended translation project.
 He also supervises research dissertations in translation for students on the BA and MA programmes.

-Peter is primarily interested in the ways that translators and translation are made visible in contemporary Anglophone culture, with a particular focus on sociological approaches and digital/social media.
+Peter's research has primarily focused on the ways that translators and translation are made visible in contemporary Anglophone culture, with a particular focus on sociological approaches and digital/social media.
 Common themes that span his research outputs are how translators can make themselves visible, how the visibilities of translation relate to the reception of translated texts, and how underlying systems of power both influence and are demonstrated through these (in)visibilities.

-Alongside his own research, Peter has co-edited the volume “Beyond the translator’s invisibility”, published with Leuven University Press (2024), and is part of a guest editorial team for issue 3:1 of Translation in Society, entitled “Literary translatorship in digital contexts”.
+Alongside his own research, Peter has co-edited the volume “Beyond the translator’s invisibility”, published with Leuven University Press (2024), and was part of a guest editorial team for issue 3:1 of Translation in Society, entitled “Literary translatorship in digital contexts”.
+He has since permanently joined the editorial board of Translation in Society.

 • Freeth, Peter J. 2023.
 Peripheral vision and challenging invisibilities: Theoretical and methodological reflections on the “digitized turn” and “born-digital” sources in archives of translation and translators.
 Translation in Society 2(2), pp. 213-234. https://doi.org/10.1075/tris.23008.fre